tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_through_my_bedroom_window_for_a_while_His_latest_messages_are_freaking_me_out.md

 I grabbed an old notebook and a pen and sat on my bed, scribbling a message.
 I wrote: “Hello!
 So, you’re the kid under house arrest lmao.”

 When I held it up, his smile pricked.
 He laughed.
-I couldn’t hear it, it was nice to see.
-I could tell he had a dorky kind of laugh.
+But I couldn’t hear it.
+I could tell he had a dorky kind of laugh, a nasally one.
 The guy held up a hand for me to wait and rummaged on his desk.
 He quickly wrote out a message and held it up with a grin.
 He looked almost proud of his own message, and I couldn’t resist my own smile.
 I expected him to curse his mother, maybe apologise for the lack of communication.

 But instead, he simply wrote: “Hello!
 What’s your name?”
 Followed by a slightly smudged smiley.